janicemiranda/fetch-coding-exercise-sdet/README.md

-1. Open a terminal window and clone the repository to your system
+1. Open a terminal window and clone the repository to your system.
+(You may be required to download Comand Line Developer Tools, if it is not already installed on your system, after it's installed continue cloning this repository.)
 ```
 git clone https://github.com/janicemiranda/fetch-sdet-coding-exercise.git
 ```